Styling and Formatting Code

 ignore option to ignore certain flake8 rules so everything works with our Black and isort configurations.

-Besides defining configuration options here, which are applied globally, we can also choose specifically ignore certain conventions on a line-by-line basis.
+Besides defining configuration options here, which are applied globally, we can also choose to specifically ignore certain conventions on a line-by-line basis.
 Here are a few example in our code of where we utilized this method:

 1 2 3 4 5 6 7